 Use Original Spellings

 You will most likely find a family crest for the original spelling of your family name.
-If you have traced the records back to an ancestor who had the original spelling, then it is still your coat of arms, even though the name may be spelled differently in your line today.
+If you have traced the records back to an ancestor who had the original spelling, then it is still your coat of arms (even though the name may be spelled differently in your line today).
 Check several different variations if you are having trouble.

 Trace Your Lineage

 Remember that most coats of arms were assigned to one particular family and not to the surname in general.
-This is an important thing to remember because unless you trace your lineage directly to the individual or specific family who obtained the coat of arms, it is possible you may not legally have right to claim it.
-In laying claim to a particular coat of arms or title, every ancestor must be fully documented back to the source, the individual who received the coveted title (Duke, Lord, Knight, Count) or coat of arms.
+This is an important thing to remember because unless you trace your lineage directly to the individual or specific family who obtained the coat of arms, it is possible you may not legally have the right to claim it.
+In laying claim to a particular coat of arms or title, every ancestor must be fully documented back to the source, the individual who received the coveted title (Duke, Lord, Knight, Count), or coat of arms.

 Trace Other Surnames

-Get Creative with Your Coat of Arms
+Get Creative With Your Coat of Arms

 Once you obtain your free family coat of arms, you can create everything from family slide shows to family trees.
 You might even decorate your personal website or take the graphic to a printer to have any number of products created.
 However, if you're using a free site, be sure you have the artist's permission to use the graphics as you intend.